About Central and Eastern Sydney PHN

 Primary health care services address not only the immediate problem, but also include prevention and screening, chronic disease management and health promotion.

-Our vision is supporting, strengthening and shaping a world class, person centred primary health care system.
+Our vision is better health and wellbeing of the people who live and work across our region.
 We work to achieve this by working directly with all key players including general practitioners, allied health, nurses, secondary care providers, local health districts and specialty health networks, local communities and non-government organisations to ensure improved health outcomes for people living and working in our region.

 Each year we undertake a comprehensive needs assessment to identify the key health and health service needs of people in our region.
 This information is used to identify opportunities and to prioritise our activities.

 We provide programs and services that strengthen general practice and allied health services, including practice management support and continuing professional development.
-We also provide a range of programs focused on delivering integrated care with our local health districts and specialty health networks including Aboriginal health, antenatal shared care, aged care, HealthPathways, immunisation, mental health and sexual health.
+We also provide a range of programs focused on delivering integrated care with our local health districts and specialty health networks including Aboriginal health, antenatal shared care, aged care, HealthPathways, immunisation, mental health , Drug and alcohol and sexual health.

 Our region, our community